-A small (n=18) head-to-head trial of transdermal fentanyl vs. oral morphine in patients with chronic pancreatitis identified during the update process in March 2003 found no significant differences between these two medications for patient preference, pain control, or quality of life (tables 1.1 and 1.2, evidence table 1.1).
+A small (n=18) head-to-head trial of transdermal fentanyl vs. oral morphine in patients with chronic pancreatitis was identified during the update process in March 2003.22 It found no significant differences between these two medications for patient preference, pain control, or quality of life (Evidence Table 1.1).
 This was an open-label study rated fair-quality and may not be applicable to the general population of patients with chronic non-cancer pain, since it only included patients with a relatively uncommon specific condition.